-I have to say right up front that I am a little biased…Ina Garten is by far my favorite game changer.
+I have to say right up front that I am a little biased…Ina Garten is by far my chef.
 She’s like Martha without the ego, Julia without ‘the voice’ and the crazy techniques, Nigella without the suggestive spoon licking, Rachel without the hyper-chatter, and Paula without the gooey this and gooey that.
 She’s kinda perfect.
 In a good way.

 I could have chosen a million different dishes to make in honor of Ina, but I chose Beef Bourguignon because it represents a lot of what she’s all about.
 I would classify Ina’s style as simple, classic American comfort food, influenced by a passion for French life and cuisine.
 She and her husband Jeffrey made a four month sojourn to France early in their marriage that inspired a lifelong love of all things French.
 Throughout her career Ina has explored French cooking and has infused a French attitude towards food into her classic American dishes.
 Here she’s taken the venerable Beef Bourguignon, a dish that Julia Child taught us to make in excruciating detail, and simplified it… made it more friendly.